ipepe/rails-slim-blog-tutorial/README.md

 # rails-slim-blog-tutorial
-My attempt at creating rails blog tutorial with slim templating
+My attempt at creating rails blog tutorial with slim templating.
+I can be found here: http://guides.rubyonrails.org/getting_started.html

 # goals
 I will go through whole tutorial, to remind myself how to handle views in rails.